eleda77/eleda77.github.io/docs/vocab_list.md

 **lave** - to wash (something); (of water) wash against or over (something)

+**lazar** - a poor and diseased person, especially one afflicted by a feared, contagious disease such as leprosy

 **leaven** - something that modifies or lightens

 **lectrology** - the study of beds and their surroundings (Pratchett made this up)